kjolley/BIGSdb/README.txt

-v1.23.4: *Support for fields with multiple values. v1.23.3: *Add option to GenomeComparator to restore ability to re-scan genomes
+v1.23.4: *Support for option list fields with multiple values. v1.23.3: *Add option to GenomeComparator to restore ability to re-scan genomes
           for missing loci.
 v1.23.2: *GrapeTree and GenomeComparator now only scan records if <50%